What Is The Beck Depression Inventory?

 - Loss of interest in sex

-These 21 points are covered in multiple choice questions that are designed to determine the severity of these symptoms.
-Answering with the first answer of the multiple choice indicates that you do not have a problem with that symptom at all, while the final choice would indicate severe impairment.
+These 21 points are covered in multiple-choice questions that are designed to determine the severity of these symptoms.
+Answering with the first answer of the multiple-choice indicates that you do not have a problem with that symptom at all, while the final choice would indicate severe impairment.

-How To Take The Beck Depression Inventory
+How to Take the Beck Depression Inventory

 The BDI takes about ten minutes to complete.
 Some people may be able to complete it much faster, especially if they have taken the assessment in the past and are familiar with the questions.
 However, someone with a lower reading level or severe difficulty concentrating may take longer to take the assessment.

-Scoring For The Beck Depression Inventory
+Scoring for the Beck Depression Inventory

-The scoring for the Beck Depression Inventory is fairly simple.
+The scoring for the Beck Depression Inventory is relatively simple.
 Each of the four multiple choice answers is assigned a point value from 0 to 3.
-At the end of the assessment, you simply add up the total points from the answers throughout the 21 questions.
+At the end of the assessment, you add up the total points from the answers throughout the 21 questions.
 The scoring assessment is as follows:

 14 - 19 Mild Depression